jellicoe/evernode_interactive/README.md

-              server_reboot  Checks your VPS Server OS /run/motd.dynamic file for "restart" command advise and reboots. status         Retrieves full status information using Evernode's internal status command. list           List active instances running on each node. config         Pushes configuration to /usr/bin/evernode config
+              server_reboot  Checks your VPS Server OS /run/motd.dynamic file for "restart" command advise and reboots. status         Retrieves full status information using Evernode's internal status command. list           List active instances running on each node. release        Will do "config resources 0 0 0 3" if all leases are used and reputation is 0. offerlease     Normal Offerlease command.
+              config         Pushes configuration to /usr/bin/evernode config
               push           Uploads the status check script to each node.
                              (Run this for status_echo and status_reboot commands to work)